-How your mood affects husband
+How your mood affects your husband

 I realized the most interesting thing one day several years ago in my marriage!
-I was having one of those super frustrating days, where everything seems to be going wrong.
+I was having one of those super frustrating days, where everything seemed to be going wrong.
 It was the kind of frustrating day where you desperately want the cathartic release of smashing china dishes against the wall!
 Am I the only one who has ever felt that way? 🙂

 Anyway, my husband walked into the house to discover a wife who was steaming from everything that had gone wrong that day.
 Then something strange happened.
 He got visibly agitated over my state of frustration.
 It really bothered him that I was upset.
 My bad mood became contagious!!
 He could not be at peace because I was not at peace.
 It reminded me that our husbands really do want their wives to be content and at peace.
 In fact, 1 Peter 3 tells wives to strive for the “unfading beauty of a gentle and quiet spirit”.
 Hmmm.
 Interesting.
 So, how do we get this peacefulness, even in frustrating circumstances?
 The Bible tells us contentment comes when we trust in God, lean into God, and ask for His power to carry us!
 Philippians 4:13 says ” I can do all this through him who gives me strength.”